kipcole9/text/README.md

 Text & language processing for Elixir.
 First focus is:

-* ngram generation from text
+* n-gram generation from text
+* pluralization of english words
-* language detection using pluggable detection backends.
-Includes a naive Bayesian classifier.
+* language detection using pluggable classifier backends.

 Second phase will focus on: